 The ability to clearly and concisely articulate complex research to non-specialist audiences is a vital skill for all graduate students.
 Participating in the Graduate College’s public scholarship competitions helps students develop communication skills, allowing them to share and take pride in their work.
 It also is a great way to reward students for engaging their research in new ways.

 These competitions also make great additions to your recruiting events!
 Hosting 3MT during prospective visit days or events is a great way to show off your department and research being done.

 Hosting a competition in your department is also a way to ensure your discipline is represented in the Graduate College’s final competition held in November.

 The Graduate College hosts its 3MT competition as well as preparatory workshops each fall semester.
-The Fall 2019 deadline to register for 3MT is October 7th, with workshops tentatively scheduled for the weeks of 9/16 and 9/23.
-It is suggested that departmental competitions be held between September 27th and October 4th.
+The Fall 2020 deadline to register for 3MT is October 5th, with workshops scheduled for 9/11, 9/18, 9/25 & 10/2.
 Following this schedule will allow interested students to then register for the interdisciplinary competition.